-The thick Rapunzel braid knotted on top of my kid Harry’s head hung draped over his* right shoulder.
+The thick Rapunzel braid knotted on top of my kid Harry’s head hung draped over her* right shoulder.
 Dressed all in black, from feathered boa and long slit skirt to the open-toe stilettos, I thought Harry looked like a young celebrity.
 In drag, my creative director and photographer son becomes Amber Alert to her fans and me.
 But I wasn’t sure if the fuzzy photo on Facebook was of Amber or Harry.

 “I loved your look for that show at the Jane Hotel,” I told Harry over the phone.
 “I know you were there with the other ‘Girls of Straight Acting,’ but I didn’t know if you were in drag.
 I didn’t see any glitter, so I wasn’t sure.”